oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 **Q: Can I submit more than one proposal to Oppia?**

 A: Yes, you can.
 However, we strongly recommend picking one project and writing a solid proposal for it.
 Splitting attention across multiple projects might not be a great idea.
-(That said, GSoC is offering projects of multiple lengths, and if you're interested in doing either the 'full version' or the 'half version' of a project idea that can support both modes, you can submit **both** the 'full version' and the 'half version' as separate applications.
-Just make sure that you'd be happy with either outcome if you are selected!)

 **Q: If I only submit a proposal, without making any code contributions, will my application be considered?**